IBM System/3

-The IBM System/3 was an IBM midrange computer introduced in 1969, and marketed until 1985.
+The IBM System/3 is an IBM midrange computer that was introduced in 1969, and marketed until 1985.
 It was produced by IBM Rochester in Minnesota as a low-end business computer aimed at smaller organizations that still used IBM 1400 series computers or unit record equipment.
 The first member of what IBM refers to as their "midrange" line, it also introduced the RPG II programming language.
 It is the first ancestor in the product line whose current version is the IBM i series and includes the highly successful AS/400.